ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 #### Inviting users

-You can [invite users to create their account](https://doc.ibexa.co/projects/userguide/en/latest/users/user_management/#inviting-users) in the frontend as customers or in the Back Office as members of your team.
+You can [invite users to create their account](https://doc.ibexa.co/projects/userguide/en/latest/users/user_management/#inviting-users) in the frontend as customers or in the back office as members of your team.

 ![Inviting members of your team](4.2_invite_users.png)